 Although there isn’t much science to back these claims up, there is anecdotal evidence to support that the position of the raised dog’s hair is a determining factor in the mood it represents.

 - Shoulder and neck; Low confidence or fearful – Defensive

 - In a line along the back; Confident – Offensive

 - Shoulders and above tail but smooth back; Conflicted – Unpredictable

 You know your dog best.
 If you think they are in a situation that is making them uncomfortable, take them out of it.

 Dog hackles the facts

-It’s important to look at the whole picture when a dog’s hackles are raised and not to jump to conclusions.
-You know your dog best so take appropriate action based on your dog.
+It’s important to look at the whole picture when a dog’s hackles are raised and not jump to conclusions.
+Your dog may simply be aroused in some way.
+You know your dog best so take appropriate action based on what you know of their behavior.